-Comparing VPN providers can be tricky since there may be no noticeable distinctions between them, making it challenging to pick the right one.
+Comparing VPN providers is pretty tricky, as most of the differences are under the hood (pun fully intended).
+So choosing the right one for you may seem a challenge.
 In this Surfshark vs. ProtonVPN comparison review, we will guide you through the benefits and drawbacks of each so you can choose the best VPN for you.

 Note: the comparison was made on May 30, 2023.